parkeryoung/jirgit/README.md

 ```
 Once you push this commit to Github, JIRA will recognize this commit as belonging to the JIRA issue because the JIRA/Github integration searches the entire body of the commit message for JIRA issue numbers.

-Jiragit also provides a convenient way to navigate to JIRA issues via the command line.
+Jirgit also provides a convenient way to navigate to JIRA issues via the command line.
 You can view the JIRA for the current branch in your browser:
 ```
-$ jiragit browse jira
+$ jirgit browse jira
 ```
 or view a specified JIRA in your browser
 ```
-$ jiragit PA-54321
+$ jirgit PA-54321
 ```

-Jiragit also provides a convenient way to navigate to branches on Github via the command line.
+Jirgit also provides a convenient way to navigate to branches on Github via the command line.
 You can view the Github page for the current branch in your browser:
 ```
-$ jiragit browse
+$ jirgit browse
 ```
 or view the specified branch in your browser
 ```
-$ jiragit browse improve-one-click-purchase-form
+$ jirgit browse improve-one-click-purchase-form
 ```

 ## Requirements